 The second half of the book covers heavy, light and bantam poultry breeds where the more popular breeds are covered with sufficient detail for the beginner to make a decision on the most suitable breed for them to keep.
 As you can see from the example page above, each breed has a coloured drawing and a box containing the ‘Key Facts’ for each breed which I found a useful quick reference when flicking through the book.

 If you are attracted to keeping hens for a more sustainable and organic lifestyle then this book will be a valuable reference, giving you a head start.
-With an RRP of £7.99, and (at the time of writing) retailing at £4.98 on Amazon (how do they do that?)
-I think you can’t really go wrong.
+With an RRP of £7.99, and (at the time of writing) retailing at £6.39 on Amazon.
+I think you can’t really go wrong for this price.